Lublin July (1980): Other locations

-Even though the official mass-media did not inform about the strikes, events of Lublin became known in the area.
+Even though the official mass media did not report the strikes, events of Lublin became known in the area.
 Soon afterwards, strikes began in such towns, as Chełm, Kraśnik, Lubartów, Opole Lubelskie, Puławy, Tomaszów Lubelski, Zamość and in the crucial rail junction of Dęblin.
 The strikes of the Lublin and Dęblin junctions paralyzed rail links between the Soviet Union and the Red Army garrisons in the German Democratic Republic.
 The direct reason for railway workers protesting was terrible working conditions.
 'We repaired wagons in canals, completely smeared with mud', one of them recollected.

 On July 18, one of sections of the Stalowa Wola Steelworks joined the strike, which spread across other sections.
-According to Mariusz Mucha, a journalist associated with Solidarity, altogether in the area of Lublin, 177 factories, with 80 000 employees joined the strike.
+According to Mariusz Mucha, a journalist associated with Solidarity, altogether in the area of Lublin, 177 factories, with 80,000 employees joined the strike.
 The demands dealt with wage increases and the cancellation of the price rises.
 The government granted wage increases: 10% on average, sometimes as high as 20%.
-Furthermore, the increases were sometimes granted in advance to strikers in order to calm the movement.
+Furthermore, the increases were sometimes granted to strikers in advance in order to calm the movement.

-It must be mentioned, that during the strikes, the workers did not repeat mistakes of the Poznań 1956 protests and the 1970 events in Pomerania and avoided going out on the streets, instead staying in their factories.
-They came to work, stood at the machines and did not work.
+During the strikes, the workers did not repeat the mistakes of the Poznań 1956 protests and the 1970 events in Pomerania and avoided going out on the streets, instead staying in their factories.
+They came to work, stood at the machines, and did not work.
 They managed to organise themselves, chose their representatives and negotiated to have their demands met.

 Aftermath

 In most cases, the government was willing to resolve the strikes in favor of the workers, by "buying them off", so long as the strikers did not demand independent trade unions.
-The last strikes in Lublin ended on July 25, after a delegation of the government, together with Mieczyslaw Jagielski, Jozef Pinkowski, and Zdzislaw Kurowski, agreed to most of the demands, such as free Saturdays, improvement in food supplies and earlier retirement age.
+The last strikes in Lublin ended on July 25, after a delegation of the government, together with Mieczysław Jagielski, Józef Pińkowski, and Zdzislaw Kurowski, agreed to most of the demands, such as free Saturdays, improvement in food supplies and earlier retirement age.
 The city was flooded with posters with appeals to the society for peace and return to work.

 The events of Lublin in July 1980 brought a final break in the official, Communist so-called "propaganda of success" that systematically exaggerated the country's economic performance to keep the population in line.
-Even though they did not result in the creation of an independent trade union, they generated momentum for more strikes which soon spread throughout the entire country - on July 23, a strike began in the Cegielski Factories in Poznań, in Warsaw's Fabryka Samochodów Osobowych, then in Łódź, Ostrów Wielkopolski, and other cities.
+Even though they did not result in the creation of an independent trade union, they generated momentum for more strikes which soon spread throughout the entire country – on July 23, a strike began in the Cegielski Factories in Poznań, in Warsaw's Fabryka Samochodów Osobowych, then in Łódź, Ostrów Wielkopolski, and other cities.
 The compromise on salaries, worked out in Lublin and Świdnik, triggered a chain reaction as other workers demanded similar concessions.
 The process could not be stopped.
 Three weeks later the strikes on the Baltic coast started and there the workers successfully demanded political concessions.
 The result was the formation of independent trade unions and the beginning of the Solidarity movement.